leanprover-community/lean4game/DOCUMENTATION.md

   description there including examples etc.

 Both latter points support Markdown (including katex).

 ##### Attributes (optional)

 the `@[ attributes ]` prefix should work just like you know it from the `theorem` keyword.

 #### Introduction/Conclusion

-Optionally, you can add a `Introduction "some text"` and `Conclusion "some text"` to your level.
+Optionally, you can add an `Introduction "some text"` and `Conclusion "some text"` to your level.
 The introduction will be shown at the beginning, the conclusion is displayed once the level is solved.